heroku/heroku-kafka-jsplugin/README.md

 A plugin to manage Heroku Kafka.

 ```
 kafka:configure TOPIC [CLUSTER]     #  configures a topic in Kafka
 kafka:create TOPIC [CLUSTER]        #  creates a topic in Kafka
 kafka:delete TOPIC [CLUSTER]        #  deletes a topic in Kafka
 kafka:fail [CLUSTER]                #  triggers failure on one node in the cluster
 kafka:info [CLUSTER]                #  shows information about the state of your Kafka cluster
 kafka:list [CLUSTER]                #  lists available Kafka topics
 kafka:tail TOPIC [CLUSTER]          #  tails a topic in Kafka
 kafka:topic TOPIC [CLUSTER]         #  shows information about a topic in Kafka
 kafka:wait [CLUSTER]                #  waits until Kafka is ready to use
+kafka:write TOPIC MESSAGE [CLUSTER] #  write message to Kafka topic
 ```

 ## Development